zebinho20-belenus/ep3-bs-payment/README.md

 if a user is actively cancelling the payment via paypal or the stripe checkout - the booking is automatically cancelled too

 ## stripe payment site
-can be changed via the twig templates of payumStripe
+can be changed via the twig templates of payumStripe - for other language support than German and English you have to extend these templates too

 vendor/payum/stripe/Payum/Stripe/Resources/views/Action/stripe_js.html.twig